Wednesday, July 11, 2018

 It's difficult in times like these: ideals, dreams and cherished hopes rise us, only to be crushed by grim reality…I see the world being slowly transformed into a wilderness.
 I hear the approaching thunder….It’s a wonder I haven't abandoned all my ideals; they seem so absurd and impractical.
 Yet, I cling to them because I still believe, in spite of everything, that people are truly good at heart….I must hold on to my ideals.
 Perhaps the day will come when I'll be able to realize them.

 I read Anne's diary when I was about the same age at she was when she wrote it.
 I was moved--then and now by her insight and wisdom.
-It has become a touchstone for me when I am feeling discouraged, falling into the the "not probable," instead of the "always possible."
+It has become a touchstone for me when I am feeling discouraged, falling into the "not probable," instead of the "always possible."
 Anne believed in the Possible—even if she herself would never realize it in her given place and time.
 There is a power in her words that can create the courage to light the way, to move and shape lives and the world toward the good, however slowly that arc bends.

-Yes, just now I am worn down by some details of the world picture: chaos, starvation brutality, corruption, malice, perversion and vulgarity and war--always war.
+Yes, just now I am worn down by some details of the world picture: chaos, starvation, brutality, corruption, malice, perversion and vulgarity and war--always war.
 Then there is the smaller frame of my own life of a series of illnesses and family situations--with no energy to spare, and seemingly diminished inner resources to cope, so the possible does not seem probable now or at any tiime soon.

-In doing so, I also see my own life in concentric circles reaching deeper from the world to my inner world where the values I hold dear and strive toward are also all around me at every moment—in my family, my friends and my community—here and now--possible and probable.
+I also see my own life in concentric circles reaching deeper from the world to my inner world where the values I hold dear and strive toward are also all around me at every moment—in my family, my friends and my community—here and now--possible and probable.